 The concept that hominins directed their movement toward Kanjera South, is supported by other archaeological and paleoecological evidence.
 Numerous taphonomic studies of the faunal assemblage from Kanjera South have verified that hominins efficiently exploited small bovids and may have processed larger carcasses that were scavenged from carnivores.
-(Ferraro et al. 2013; Oliver et al. 2019).
-Use-wear studies that demonstrate that hominins carried out a variety of resource processing activities with the stone artifacts that were produced at Kanjera South, including butchery and the processing of a variety of plants, including underground storage organs (USOs) (Lemorini et al. 2014, 2019).
+(Ferraro et al., 2013; Oliver et al., 2019).
+Use-wear studies that demonstrate that hominins carried out a variety of resource processing activities with the stone artifacts that were produced at Kanjera South, including butchery and the processing of a variety of plants, including underground storage organs (USOs; Lemorini et al., 2014, 2019).
 These studies attest to the resource rich environment in which Kanjera South was situated.
 These resources ultimately made the Kanjera South locale and the Homa Pennisula an attractive place for hominins, most likely for centuries given that the finds were made through three meters of sequence (upper KS-1 through KS-3).
 Thus, the patterns evinced by this study are the result of the repeated visitation by hominins over generations to Kanjera South, and these patterns likely reflect the broader foraging ecology of Oldowan Tool makers.

+4.3.
 The interacting effect of land-use and material properties on lithic technology at Kanjera South.

 The results of this study may also suggest that tool utilization, raw material properties and foraging ecology may interact in complex ways that structure the patterns of artifact variation we see at Oldowan sites.
-Kanjera South artifacts include a wide range of reduction strategies (D. R. Braun, Plummer, Ditchfield, et al. 2009; Plummer, Bishop, et al. 2009; Plummer et al. 2001; Plummer and Bishop 2016).
-These strategies have a similar appearance to the descriptions of tool forms that have been described in other Oldowan contexts (de la Torre and Mora 2005).
+Kanjera South artifacts include a wide range of reduction strategies (D. R. Braun, Plummer, Ditchfield, et al. 2009; Plummer, Bishop, et al. 2009; Plummer et al. 2001; Plummer and Bishop, 2016).
+These strategies have a similar appearance to the descriptions of tool forms that have been described in other Oldowan contexts (de la Torre and Mora, 2005).
 Interestingly the different reduction strategies present at Kanjera South seem to be related to reduction intensity.
 Cores that are described as having bifacial, multifacial and/or centripetal patterns of removals exhibit high levels of reduction.
-Few of the unifacial cores and partial bifacial cores show this increased level of reduction intensity (Figure 6).
+Few of the unifacial cores and partial bifacial cores show this increased level of reduction intensity (Fig. 6).
 It could be argued that this pattern is a consequence of the predictive model used to estimate core reduction intensity.
 The reduction intensity model predicts higher reduction intensity as core rotation increases.
-This is a pattern that has been identified in some experimental models of Oldowan core reduction (Douglass et al. 2017).
+This is a pattern that has been identified in some experimental models of Oldowan core reduction (Douglass et al., 2017).
 However, this is not necessarily the case.
 Despite the fact that cores produced on Oyugis Granite and Homa Limestone are often irregular and multi-facial, the predictive model still discriminates between different levels of reduction in these cores.
 Complimentary support can be found in the flakes made from these raw materials.
 Flakes made from exotic cores exhibit flake sequence values that suggest they were produced from later in the flaking sequence.
 This independent line of evidence suggests that the predictive model of core reduction is not over estimated due to rotation.
 Rather, this model of reduction intensity is accurately identifying estimates of the length of core use life in these exotic cores.
 Therefore it is possible to examine the representation of various core reduction strategies in terms of raw material properties and land-use.